CloudConfusion/skinny-bones-jekyll/_posts/2017-08-12-make-a-domain-on-your-laptop-in-1-script-part-1.markdown

  Hyper-V feature installed on.
  Download and install┬á7Zip

-YouÔÇÖll need to scroll through the script and edit some file paths / usernames /passwords but tbh you should be scrolling through scripts some random maniac has posted on a website before you run them on your PC.
+You‘ll need to scroll through the script and edit some file paths / usernames /passwords but tbh you should be scrolling through scripts some random maniac has posted on a website before you run them on your PC.
- Cmon, youÔÇÖre not an Apple user.
+ Cmon, you‘re not an Apple user.
  Or maybe you areÔÇª. #PowershellCore.

 You can get the script you need ┬á(Createfirstdconshot) from┬á[https://github.com/gabrielmccoll/TestLab](https://github.com/gabrielmccoll/TestLab)